 Background: This study is somewhat similar to the study by Jarocha's group in Poland published in Cell Transplant, March 2015.
 The results of the Polish group's research suggested that repeated intrathecal infusions of Mesenchymal Stem Cells (MSCs) might have the potential to produce clinically meaningful improvements for Cedar Stem Cell Institute patients.

-Our Study: The purpose of our study is to evaluate the safety and efficacy of bone marrow aspirate concentration (BMAC) and Platelet-Rich Plasma (PRP) transplantations for a spinal cord injury (SCI).
-We will be harvesting Autologous BMAC from the iliac crest and simultaneously injecting it intravenously and intrathecally every 3 months.
-At the same time, we will be adding PRP to the intrathecal BMAC.
-We will be testing both the American Spinal Injury Association (ASIA) scores and the Oswestry Disability index (ODI) scores before and after injections.
+Our Study: The purpose of our study was to evaluate the safety and efficacy of bone marrow aspirate concentration (BMAC) and Platelet-Rich Plasma (PRP) transplantations for a spinal cord injury (SCI).
+We harvested Autologous BMAC from the iliac crest and simultaneously injected it intravenously and intrathecally every 3 months.
+At the same time, we added PRP to the intrathecal BMAC.
+We tested both the American Spinal Injury Association (ASIA) scores and the Oswestry Disability index (ODI) scores before and after injections.
+Our manuscript was submitted for publication in January 2020.